tornqvist/yeet/README.md

 ```

 ### render
-Render a partial to element (browser) or string (Node.js).
+Render a partial to element (browser) or string (server).
 On the client, render
 is sychronous and the resulting DOM node is returned.
-In Node.js `render` always
+On the server `render`
-returns a promise which resolves to a string.
-Accepts an optinoal root state
+always returns a promise which resolves to a string.
+Accepts an optional root
-object.
+state object.

 ```js
 import { html, render } from 'https://cdn.skypack.dev/yeet'

 const h1 = render(html`<h1>Hello planet!</h1>`))
 document.body.appendChild(h1)
 ```